Impact of Internet in new-age of Muslim Renaissance

 To a large extent this was due to ‘government support’.
 The Caliph Harun al-Rashid was a fervent promoter of culture, art and science.
-He set up the House of Wisdom in Baghdad, a scholarly place where knowledge was shared and developed into new breakthrough concepts.
-The House of Wisdom was a place where ideas could freely circulate, a kind of “medieval Internet”, which contributed greatly to the scientific achievements of the time.
+He set up the House of Wisdom in Baghdad.
+A scholarly place where knowledge was shared and developed into new breakthrough concepts.
+The House of Wisdom was a place where ideas could freely circulate.
+This was a kind of “medieval Internet”.
+This contributed greatly to the scientific achievements of the time.

 There was no such prejudice in Islam, for Allah decreed tolerance to all such religions.
 “Indeed, those who believed and those who were Jews or Christians or Sabeans – those who believed in Allah and the Last Day and did righteousness – will have their reward with their Lord, and no fear will there be concerning them, nor will they grieve.”
-(2:62) By welcoming and building upon the scientific advances of Ancient Greece and Rome, Abbasid scholars achieved tremendous results for the benefit of all humanity.
+(2:62).By welcoming and building upon the scientific advances of Ancient Greece and Rome, Abbasid scholars achieved tremendous results for the benefit of all humanity.

 The tools offered by the Internet to share knowledge are truly unique.
-They include data collection and access to databases of immense sizes and capacities, online learning, seminars, conferences, instant messaging and communication.
-They unite the Muslim world and enable it to team up in scientific pursuits casting aside the differences and forging one common excellence in the name of Allah.
+They include data collection and access to databases of immense sizes and capacities.
+Online learning, seminars, conferences, instant messaging and communication.
+They unite the Muslim world and enable it to team up in scientific pursuits.
+And this is casting aside the differences and forging one common excellence in the name of Allah.